Financials Sector Rating: Neutral

 - High cash levels and low loan demand are hampering revenues, although loan growth has turned positive recently

-- The peak in the rate of economic growth could offset the favorable rise in interest rates
+- The peak in the rate of economic growth has historically resulted in market performance on average

 Risks for the sector:

-- The Federal Reserve raises short-term interest rates sooner than expected in response to an inflation surge, threatening economic growth
+- The Federal Reserve raises short-term interest rates more aggressively than expected in response to an inflation surge, threatening economic growth

 - Interest rates fail to rise amid weaker-than-expected economic growth